 An Authentic Voice Through AAC for Students with Severe and Multiple Disabilities: There are many pieces required to fill a student’s communication needs.
 This article lays out an integrated model of communication for AAC users.
 Each of the suggestions for social, language, and linguistic skills can be met through CoughDrop features.

 Data Collection: Speech and language professionals understand the importance of solid data in tracking progress, setting goals, and encouraging growth.
-Data collection, logs, and reports are important features within CoughDrop which benefit not only AAC users but also those working with them.
+Data collection, logs, and reports are important features within CoughDrop that benefit not only AAC users but also those working with them.

 Project Core: The CoughDrop app has a built-in speech board based on the findings of Project Core (find it here).
 Project core has done its own research on topics relating to core vocabulary and AAC implementation.
 You can find links to the research supporting their work at the website below.